 Possible causes of sciatic nerve pain are divided into two categories: the relatively common and the relatively rare.
-Relatively common causes of sciatic nerve pain include lumbar spine disc herniations (i.e., compression or irritation of a spinal nerve root by a portion of one of the intervertebral
+Relatively common causes of sciatic nerve pain include lumbar spine disc herniations (i.e., compression or irritation of a spinal nerve root by a portion of one of the intervertebral symptom of sciatic nerve pain?

-QUESTION: Which is NOT a symptom of sciatic nerve pain?
+QUESTION: Which is NOT a symptom of sciation